 WHITE MOUNTAIN APACHE BEHAVIORAL HEALTH SERVICES, INC.

-STATEMENT OF JOB: This Position provides therapeutic services to children and adolescents enrolled or eligible to be enrolled with Apache Behavioral Health Services Inc. (ABHS).
-The School Coach I provide general mental health and substance abuse services to clients with various needs, including suicidal ideation, trauma, and domestic violence.
+STATEMENT OF JOB: This Position provides therapeutic services to clients enrolled or eligible to be enrolled with Apache Behavioral Health Services.
+The Clinician provides general mental health counseling and substance abuse services to clients with various needs, including SMI, suicidal ideation, trauma, and domestic violence.
 The Clinician also assists with referral services to the appropriate entities and acts in collaboration with other Child and Family Team and Adult Recovery Team members, including other clinicians, case managers, families, and other stakeholders.
-This position will also act as an advocate for the client with other service providers as appropriate.
+This position will also act as an advocate for the client with other service providers when appropriate to do so.

 DUTIES AND RESPONSIBILITIES:

-- Manages a caseload of clients/potential clients who would benefit from behavioral health services.
+- Manages a caseload of enrolled clients who would benefit from counseling services.

-- Documents contact with clients to assess needs, maintain required paperwork and engage family members.
+- Documents contact with clients in order to assess needs, maintain required paperwork and engage family members.
 Complete comprehensive assessments and assessment updates in accordance with Arizona Health Care Cost Containment System (AHCCCS) and ABHS Standards.
 Complete and update client treatment plans.

 - Complete timely assessment and facilitation in accordance with the Arizona Health Care Cost Containment System (AHCCCS) guidelines for mental health.
 Ability to demonstrate a high degree of flexibility and competence in adjusting to clientele with varying degrees of traumatic experiences and complex psychological presentations.

 - Ability to address a variety of diverse spiritual, emotional, and social needs in multiple environments of an often-high-risk population, using a trauma-informed care approach while maintaining a high degree of professionalism and cultural awareness.